263 products

 Soil: Rich, well-drained soil.
 Dig through plenty of organic matter or well-broken-down animal manure before planting.

-Conditions: Best grown in areas with a cold winter as a ‘chilling period’ will assist fruit set.
-Black currants prefer a full sun position and give shelter from strong hot winds.
+Conditions: Black currants prefer a full sun position and give shelter from strong hot winds.
+Best grown in areas with a cold winter as a ‘chilling period’ will assist fruit set.

 Size: Height 1m x width 0.60m